 Consistent or long-term non-attendance will result in your department or personal tutor reaching out to ensure that you are ok and to identify ways to support their engagement going forward.

-Try re-entering the pin code and if you are still unable to submit the code, let your lecturer or personal tutor know so they can manually log your attendance, and email IT support at itservicedesk@kcl.ac.uk.
+Try re-entering the pin code and if you are still unable to submit the code, let your lecturer know so they can manually log your attendance.
+If you require technical support, please report this via the support link in the Venio app, or alternatively submit a Venio Enquiry via Helix.

-To log any issues with the system such as access, please report these to itservicedesk@kcl.ac.uk.
+To log any issues with the system such as access, please report this via the support link in the Venio app, or alternatively submit a Venio Enquiry via Helix.
 If you have any questions or need further clarification about the new process, please ask your personal tutor or department programme teams.